piccolomo/plotext/readme/notes.md

 [Main Guide](https://github.com/piccolomo/plotext#guide), [Notes](https://github.com/piccolomo/plotext/blob/master/readme/notes.md#notes)

 ## Future Ideas
-Any new relevant idea is welcomed, opening an [issue report](https://github.com/piccolomo/plotext/issues/new), or any help with the following ideas with a new [pull requst](https://github.com/piccolomo/plotext/compare):
+Any new idea is welcomed opening an [issue report](https://github.com/piccolomo/plotext/issues/new) or a [pull requst](https://github.com/piccolomo/plotext/compare).

+Here are some of the possible ways to improve `plotext` in the future (any help is welcomed):

 ### Bug Fixes